microsoft/SNR/classification/README.md

 ### Note

-When working with a different enviroment, you can get different results and need to tune the hyper parameters yourself.
+When working with a different enviroment, you may get different results and need to tune the hyper parameters.